 Fulton currently holds multiple roles, chairing the Research Council at the Carbon Tracker Initiative, acting a Senior Fellow at CERES and providing his expertise as Special Advisor to Institutional Investors Group on Climate Change (IIGCC) and the Carbon Disclosure Project.
 He is also a member of the Capital Markets Climate Initiative, the UK Department of Energy and Climate Change and the Climate Bond Initiative.

-Olivier Grabette has worked with RTE, the electricity transmission system operator of France, for the past decade.
-He began his career in the engineering department of Électricité de France (EDF), the world’s largest producer of electricity.
-He now serves as Executive Vice-President of RTE and Member of the Board in charge of Economy, Research and Development, Expertise and IT.
-He previously managed the company’s West Maintenance Direction and then worked for the top-management of its National Centre for Grid Expertise.
-In 2012, he created the Research and Development Department of RTE and has been responsible since 2014 for Economy and R&D. In April 2018, he was elected as President of the ThinkSmartGrids association.
+Olivier Grabette has worked for Réseau de Transport d’Électricité (RTE), the electricity transmission system operator of France, for the past decade and has been Executive Vice-President for more than half of that time.
+He began his career in the engineering department of Électricité de France (EDF) and now serves as Executive Vice-President and Member of the Board of RTE, where he is in charge of Economy, Research and Development, Expertise and IT.
+He previously worked for the top management of the company’s National Centre for Grid Expertise.
+In 2012, he created the Research and Development Department of RTE and he has been responsible for Economy and R&D since 2014.

 Annegret Groebel is a German public servant with over two decades of experience at the Federal Network Agency for Electricity, Gas, Telecommunications, Post and Railway (BNetzA).
 She is also heavily involved with the Council of European Energy Regulators (CEER), a non-profit organisation for Europe’s national energy regulators, having served as its President since January 2019 and as co-chair of its Market Integration and Transparency (MIT) Working Group since 2013.
 In addition to her work at BNetzA and CEER, she is as a member of the Board of Regulators of the Agency for the Cooperation of Energy Regulators (ACER).
 Groebel’s extensive professional experience has provided her with an excellent knowledge of the European regulatory framework for electronic communications as well as the regulatory framework for the internal energy market.